Filgeary/udemy_mini-console-script/README.md

-# training-project
+# mini-training-project

-> JavaScript tasks & exercises by tags
+> Ask questions from user via 'prompt' and output in console via 'Object'